ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 in any order will always solve it with a perfect score of 2315 guesses.

 But what if you could enter *different* guesses for each of the 2315 secrets each turn?
-I call this Hyper-Wordle, since it can be viewed as an exponentially larger version of normal Wordle:
+I call this Hyper-Wordle since it can be viewed as an exponentially larger version of normal Wordle:

 <style>